PedroCristo/portfolio_project_1/README.md

 ### Google Maps
 * The web site has a Google Maps location section where the users can locate the office in Dublin.

-### interactive Links
+### Interactive Links

-* In the bottom of the Landing Page and footer, users can access the company social links (Facebook and Twitter).
+* At the bottom of the Landing Page and footer, users can access the company social media links (Facebook and Twitter).
 Once these icons are clicked on they are opened in a new tab.
-* In the Banner Bali and Banner Maldives the user can directly telephone the company by clicking on the 'book now' button.
+* In the Banner Bali and Banner Maldives the user can directly telephone the company by clicking the 'book now' button.

 ## Features